tagomoris/scribed_launcher/Readme.md

 ## INSTALL

-First, build/install scribed, and do `make install`.
+First, build/install scribed, and clone repository, and do `make install`.
 Path of scribed is read when install launched.

 ## Run